CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 Note that the tools listed above utilize two different protocols: _Swift_ and _S3_.
 Data uploaded using one protocol is not necessary compatible with another protocol.

-The software listed above can be used other machines too like in a virtual machine running in cPouta or your own laptop.
+The software listed above can also be used on other devices, for example a virtual machine running in cPouta or your own laptop.

 In Puhti and Mahti the Allas tools listed above are installed by CSC and provided through _allas_ module.
 In order to use Allas in Puhti or Mahti, first load the Allas module: